- 184.108.40.206 Noncompliance with SQL Syntax in NDB Cluster

 Cluster Disk Data

 This information is intended to be complete with respect to the conditions just set forth.
-You can report any discrepancies that you encounter to the MySQL bugs database using the instructions given in Section 1.7, “How to Report Bugs or Problems”.
-If we do not plan to fix the problem in NDB Cluster 7.5, we will add it to the list.
+You can report any discrepancies that you encounter to the MySQL bugs database using the instructions given in Section 1.5, “How to Report Bugs or Problems”.
+Any problem which we do not plan to fix in NDB Cluster 7.5 is added to the list.